 All of this is to say, weight adds up, especially over time.
 And we like to spend time on our feet outdoors—so this category was an easy one: less weight equals a higher score.
 The only nuance here was how balanced the weight felt on our foot.
 Some shoes, like the Xero Shoes Prio, scored better because the weight is distributed evenly throughout the shoe, meaning it feels more balanced and less cumbersome during our running stride.

 The winner in this category is, again, the extremely lightweight and minimal pair of Vibram FiveFingers.
-The Minimus gained some ground here, however, featuring an excellent lightweight and breathable foam grid pattern in the fabric of the shoe that we like.
+The Merrell Vapor Glove 3 is a relatively close second.
+And the Minimus gained some ground here, featuring an excellent lightweight and breathable foam grid pattern in the fabric of the shoe that we really like.

 If you love going barefoot but decide to don shoes, it is likely that traction will be a major consideration.
 Our bare feet do well to stick to a variety of surfaces, largely because the toes can flex and grab at the ground, and the soft skin and pads can mold to the surface.
 Being close to the ground also dramatically improves our balance and reduces the amount of material between our foot and the ground that can shift, squish, or otherwise throw off our sense of place.